The love-relationship between David and Jonathan. Saul becomes jealous of David. Saul tries to kill David. David marries Michal. UPDATED.

 VERSE 12.
 Saul was afraid of David, because the LORD was with him, and had departed from Saul.

 VERSE 13.
 Therefore Saul removed him from his presence, and made him his captain over a thousand; and he went out and came in before the people.

 David behaved himself wisely.
-However, in later years, David was sometimes behaved quite unwisely.
+However, David also behaved unwisely, at least sometimes.